TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   same assumptions about random sampling, normally distributed residuals or 'large enough' a sample size as the parametric F-tests and t-tests of a linear regression.
-In addition, although it provides some control of overfitting, since it only uses the training-set for evaluation, it still retains substantial potential for overfitting.
+In addition, although it provides some control of overfitting, since it only uses the training-set for evaluation, it still retains potential for overfitting.

 One big advantage of this procedure is that it can provide p-values for terms, not just individual coefficients.
 This makes testing for inclusion of interaction terms involving categorical variables more straightforward, since a single p-value is returned for the interaction, instead of a separate p-value of each coefficient, where some might be significant and others not.
-We can also compare simultaneous inclusion of multiple terms.
+We can also compare simultaneous inclusion or exclusion of multiple terms.

 ```
 rm(list=ls())